 As demonstrated in the following graph, the amount of compensation paid to the PEOs and the average compensation paid to the other NEOs was aligned with the Company's TSR performance.
 A substantial portion of the compensation awarded to each of the NEOs is long-term incentive compensation.
 For most of the NEOs, performance unit awards comprise 65% of the long-term incentive compensation granted each year, with vesting primarily based upon the Company's TSR performance against its peer group.
-As discussed further in "Compensation Discussion and Analysis," the performance units granted in 2021, which vested at the end of the three-year performance period ended December 31, 2023, provided a payout that was significantly less than target.
-See the Five-Year Cumulative Return and Total Stockholder Returns graphs in "Compensation Discussion and Analysis - Executive Summary" for information on the Company's TSR performance over the 5- and 10-year periods ended December 31, 2023, which exceeded the performance of its peer group.
+As discussed further in "Compensation Discussion and Analysis," the performance units granted in 2022, which vested at the end of the three-year performance period ended December 31, 2024, provided a payout slightly above target.
+See the Five-Year Cumulative Return and Total Stockholder Returns graphs in "Compensation Discussion and Analysis - Executive Summary" for information on the Company's performance over the 5-year period ended December 31, 2024, which was in line with the performance of its peer group, and 10-year period ended December 31, 2024, which exceeded the performance of its peer group, respectively.